the-neutron-foundation/neutron-website/docs/core_syntax/raising_errors.md

   file="path_to_file_where_error_occured")`;
 ```

-For now, it is recommended to use the python variant of raising error because
+It is recommended to use the Neutron variant of raising error because
-it is more stable.
+it is more supported.